Just launched on LinkedIn! Follow for updates on AI/ML research and practical tips.

 return total_lora_params

-# Example for Llama 3 8B config values (using hypothetical values)
+# Example for Llama 3 8B-like config values

 class MockConfig: # Replace with actual loaded config object